dtemilade/alx-system_engineering-devops/0x0C-web_server/README.md

-This is my readme file for the 0x0C-web_server project.
+This is my readme file for the 0x0C-web_server project